joint-em/FTCS/Code/README.md

 ----------------

 We provide a jupyter notebook ("Sample_of_Experiments.ipynb") for convenience, including many examples and samples of experiments.
+Please note that due to the storage limit on GitHub, indices for some datasets are not provided.
+If you receive an error about missing a file, please run the following code for the dataset (replace X with the name of the dataset):

+ python main.py X FirmTruss —save

+ This command will save FirmTruss indices and will solve the issue.

 Folders
 -------